Menu

 If you’re reading this and it all feels achingly familiar… it’s okay to talk about breastfeeding guilt!

-We’re told by our parents, we’re told by midwives, we;re told by doctors, even infant formula manufacturers recommend breastfeeding to give your child the healthiest possible start in life.
-We’re constantly told that children who are breast fed are healthier, hardier and do better in school.
-And while the evidence tends to support that thesis, could it be an over simplification to assert that breast feeding alone is what gives children the X-Factor?
+Our parents tell us, midwives tell us, we’re told by doctors, and even infant formula manufacturers recommend breastfeeding to give your child the healthiest possible start in life.
+We’re constantly told that children who are breastfed are healthier, harder and do better in school.
+While the evidence tends to support that thesis, could it be an oversimplification to assert that breast feeding alone is what gives children the X-Factor?

-This article from the Guardian by American author and economist Emily Oster makes some pertinent points about how the links between breastfeeding and high-performing children are, if not misleading, perhaps over simplified.
-She asserts that while babies who are breastfed tend to do better in school, there are other contributing factors at play.
-Women who breastfeed statistically tend to be more financially secure which is why breast feeding is emotionally and logistically easier.
-And, statistically speaking, kids from more financially secure backgrounds with parents who are more present and less likely to need to work long hours to keep themselves financially afloat tend to do better in school.
+This article from the Guardian by American author and economist Emily Oster makes some pertinent points about how the links between breastfeeding and high-performing children are, if not misleading, perhaps oversimplified.
+She asserts that while breastfed babies tend to do better in school, other contributing factors are at play.
+Women who breastfeed statistically tend to be more financially secure, so breast feeding is emotionally and logistically easier.
+Statistically speaking, kids from more economically secure backgrounds with parents who are more present and less likely to need to work long hours to keep themselves financially afloat tend to do better in school.

-Ultimately, while the evidence may give a slight edge to babies who are breastfed, we need to acknowledge the fact that breastfeeding isn’t always beneficial or logistically possible for many women.
-Rather than shaming these women into misery, let’s embrace anything that makes them healthier, happier and less stressed.
+Ultimately, while the evidence may give a slight edge to breastfed babies, we need to acknowledge that breastfeeding isn’t always beneficial or logistically possible for many women.
+Rather than shaming these women into misery, let’s embrace anything that makes them healthier, happier, and less stressed.

 Because, when all’s said and done, what’s more beneficial to a child than a happy mother?